JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 ![](http://35percent.org/img/okrmap.jpg)

 For Malt St,Berkeley Homes proposes a mixed use development, including 1,300 homes and 7,000 sqm of commercial space, on 1.9 hectares of land behind Asda.
-It is a 'hybrid'' application of two parts, a detailed application for 420 homes, and an outline application for 880 more.
-The total development comprises 11 blocks, including thirty-nine and 444 storey towers.
+It is a 'hybrid'' application of two parts, a detailed application for 420 homes, and an outline application for 880 homes.
+The total development comprises 11 blocks, including thirty-nine and 444 storey towers, to be built in three phases, with completion by 2027.

 ![](http://35percent.org/img/maltstreet.jpg)